probabilityUD/probabilityUD.github.io/book/intro.md

 (intro)=
-# Welcome to the Template Book
+Welcome to the Introduction to Probability Class!!

-_This is the first page the student will see when opening the url._
+This book will cover basic probability concepts to higher level concepts with application to actuarial science and other natural sciences.
+In order to use the samples in this book and the accompanying materials, you will need to have your environment set up correctly.

-This book can be used as a template for other books.
-It includes a starter package of the software developed by the TeachBooks initiative and some exercises to get you going!
+In this introduction, we are going to introduce the organization of this textbook and help you setup your development environment.